Rachel McKenna: Relationship with Chris

 Bloomfield quit the role in 2016 and producers had to write an exit storyline where Chris would not leave with her whilst not killing her off, so that she could return in the future.
 Chris began to suspect Rachel was addicted to codeine but Bloomfield believed Chris purposely turned a blind eye, "Chris doesn't want to acknowledge his wife has issues.
 They've been through so much and everything has taken its toll.
 They haven't acknowledged each other as individuals and gone, 'I really love you, flaws included'."
 Following her codeine addiction, Rachel relapsed as a result of a manipulative Glenn Rickman (Will Wallace).
 She was stood down from CEO and drunkenly ruined Lucy's (Grace Palmer) wedding, before deciding to leave Ferndale alone to recover.
 Galvin believed that Rachel, "was what he built his life around and with her gone, he just can't see a future.
 He's at real crisis point."
 He thought that Chris was betrayed that "Rachel couldn't confide in him."

+Galvin referred to Rachel as "Chris' Great Love" and "the one who got away" and said of her return in 2026 that "This time is the time."
+The automatic attraction upon Rachel's return was due to a good balance Galvin believed, "the two characters react against eachother in a really good way ...
+They're both high achievers, but have slightly different outlooks on life and slightly different engines driving them.
+They're a good mix of a lot of things in common and some really significant things that aren't that cause friction ... it just keeps generating drama."
+Bloomfield appreciated this as, "They've gone through their struggles so you do find yourself rooting for them."